7 Documentary Film Subgenres You Must Know

 You can distinguish ethnofiction from other types of documentaries by 1) it has a created narrative, and 2) it features characters, that are often portrayed by the native people, who play their roles as a part of being in a social or ethnic group.

-There is a theory that it is nearly impossible to get accurate footage of such natural ethnic narratives, as the presence of a camera will interrupt them one way or another.
+It is nearly impossible to get accurate footage of such natural ethnic narratives, as the presence of a camera will interrupt them in one way or another.
 However, if the natives have a role to play, such as being themselves and doing their daily duties, the camera becomes a part of it all, as well as the person behind it, can get involved and get better results.

 Ethnofiction can be viewed as ethnographic research that has been documented.
 The main aim of these films is to portray and preserve ethnographic research that can otherwise be very hard to represent.

 Some good examples would be Moana (1926), created by one of the fathers of the documentary genre – Robert J. Flaherty.
-When making the film, Flaherty and his family lived in Samoa for more than a year.
+Flaherty and his family lived in Samoa for more than a year when making the film.

-Flaherty went beyond just observing and filming the life of the people in Samoa.
-He has also staged and re-enacted the scenes of the rituals and exotic practices, which have, in some cases, been obsolete by that time.
+Flaherty went beyond observing and filming the lives of the people in Samoa.
+He also staged and re-enacted scenes of the rituals and exotic practices, which had, in some cases, become obsolete by that time.

 However, the fact, that he managed to show and preserve these practices on film earns this film a title of ethnofiction and docufiction.